sllewely/plant_vr/Assets/TeamAssets/TeamScenes/JeneTests/README.md

+8/9
+Wasp_anim prefab in Prefabs/Enemies
+Tried to adjust collider on dirt, but beetles still falling through when thrown Moved Enemy spawner closer to use and lowered it so beetles aren't floating Master Scene is crashing after about 10 sec when playing.
+Starts to strobe and Open VR shuts down.

 7/28
 -Created a Master Scene folder, with my environment.
 Please build in this!
 -Scaled up/rearranged flowerbed so all grabbing can take place in this area